Welcome to the Cult

 There is some value in using languages you have deep prior knowledge of, but there is also value in keeping your mind sharp by learning new things.
 Technology is changing so fast that the tools you feel comfortable with may not be relevant anymore.
 There is also value in using a technique that has a large community for support, but that argument is often weighed too heavily against other, more direct advantages (see Tim Urban’s post at headline “The Cook and the Chef”).

 Human tendency is to jump on the hype bandwagon and follow the crowd.
 It is the underlying habit of humans to fall into groupthink caused by laziness.
-It isn’t an overt laziness like shirking duty or skipping work, it is a subconscious laziness that avoids critical evaluation of one’s own opinions.
+It isn’t an overt laziness like skipping work, it is a subconscious laziness that avoids critical evaluation of one’s own opinions.
 It isn’t too dissimilar from the echo-chamber of our political environment, or a naked emperor who claims that only the intelligent are able to see his new clothes.

 The next time you hear “do this because it is more RESTful”, you should ask yourself “why are we embracing REST here.
 Does it make sense?”
 That way you justify your design decisions based on the problem itself, not some principle you have forced your solution to conform to.
 Don’t be afraid to question the prevailing wisdom like a gadfly.
 “Yes, I know this diverges from the principles of REST, but our multi-part search query isn’t conducive to RESTful URI design since the components are not hierarchical.”